AIENGINE/ali/README.md

 **Interests and Hobbys:**

 I have yet to figure out how to keep technology out of my personal life.
-Anyway, I follow cppcon regularly and some of my

-favorite speaker's work inspires me a lot.
-Some of the veterans in C++: Herb Sutter, Micheal Wong, Fedor Pikus,

-Jason Turner, Andrei Alexandrescu.
+Anyway, I follow cppcon regularly and some of my favorite speaker's work inspires me a lot.
+Some of the veterans in C++ community which I follow are: Herb Sutter, Micheal Wong, Fedor Pikus, Jason Turner, Andrei Alexandrescu.
 I like to read books, articles on programming, ml in general and history.
-Rest of my time outside

-of work is consumed by my two lovely daughters currently under the age of 5.
+Rest of my time outside of work is consumed by my two lovely daughters currently under the age of 5.

-**Some of the Relevant reference books that I have:**
+**Some of the Relevant reference books :**

 - C++ Templates: The Complete Guide (David Vandevoorde, Nicolai M. Josuttis, Douglas Gregor)
 - Professional C++ (Marc Gergoire)